litmining/labelbuddy-annotations/analysis/book/number_of_participants.md

 annotations[annotations["extra_data"].notnull()].head()
 ```

-The following is just defining a function for converting text to numbers,
+The following is just defining a function, `text_to_number`, for converting text to numbers, for example "Twenty-four" → 24.
-for example "Twenty-four" → 24.
-You can skip over it as it is not very
-relevant to the rest of this notebook.
+You can skip over it as it is not very relevant to the rest of this notebook.

 ```{code-cell}
 :tags: [hide-input]